josmar-crwdstffng/angular/aio/content/guide/static-query-migration.md

 ### What should I do if I see a `/* TODO: add static flag */` comment printed by the schematic?

-If you see this comment, it means that the schematic couldn't statically figure out the correct flag.
+If you see this comment, it means that the schematic could not statically figure out the correct flag.
-In this case, you'll have to add the correct flag based on your application's behavior.
+In this case, you will have to add the correct flag based on the behavior of your application.
 For more information on how to choose, see the [next question](#how-do-i-choose).

 <a id="how-do-i-choose"></a>